NCPLoufer/SImple-Port-Scanner/README.md

 # SImple-Port-Scanner
-These are two simple port scanner.
+These are two simple port scanners.
 1) portscanner.py--> Scans only one port.
 2) PortScanner.py-->Scans almost every port.(updated)